cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 ## CTI Shopping Cart

+The cart allows you to record Techniques for observed behaviors, along with rationales for mapping them.
+Carts can be saved, loaded, and exported to Word Docs or ATT&amp;CK Navigator sheets.

 ![Screenshot of Shopping Cart Pane.
 Read the Usage section just below this for a long description](imgs/app/shopping-cart.png)\

 ### Usage {.unlisted}